louisabraham/pydivsufsort/README.md

 ## Installation

-On Linux and macOS:
+On Linux, macOS and Windows:

 ```
 python -m pip install pydivsufsort
 ```

-Untested on Windows.
+We provide precompiled wheels for common systems, and a source distribution for Unix systems.
+Manual compilation on Windows might require some tweaking, please create an issue.

 ## Testing